The Blade mSR X is Blade’s latest micro sized heli that is using their now famous micro sized AS3X three axis flybarless stabilization/gyro system.

 In actuality, this board could be considered an 8-in-1 because it really is supporting eight individual functions: Receiver, ESC, tail motor driver/mixer, cyclic pitch servo, cyclic roll servo, cyclic pitch gyro, cyclic roll gyro, and tail gyro.
 I only mention this to point out all the technology that is crammed onto this little board.

-To balance the weight from side to side, the coreless main motor (which is now slightly larger and more powerful) has been mounted on the right side of the frame making it super easy to access for replacement if required.
+To balance the weight from side to side, the coreless main motor (which is now slightly larger and more powerful) has been mounted/offset to the right side of the frame making it super easy to access for replacement if required.

 The two liner servos are an improvement over the ones used on the original mSR in both power and performance.
 They are actually very similar to the ones used in the Blade mCPX and boast both upper and lower shaft bearings over simple bushings found on the original and a longer travel range for improved resolution.
 The placement of the servos also protects the servo gearing better than on the original making it less likely for a servo gear to bind on something like an incorrectly installed battery/canopy, or from picking up a piece of dust/lint that can jam the tiny gears.